DYNOMIGHT ABOUT RSS SUBSTACK

 I’m sure there’s lots of this.
 The median nutrition advice is appalling.
 In 1962, President Kennedy’s Joint Chiefs of Staff all advised air strikes on Soviet missile installations in Cuba.
 Internet people seem to think you should divorce your spouse for misdeeds as minor as forgetting to buy shampoo.

 But I’m still convinced that lots of good advice gets ignored.
-Because—people sometimes ask me for advice, ignore it, struggle, and then finally come back and explain my advice to me as if it was novel.
+Because—people sometimes ask me for advice, ignore it, struggle, and then finally come back and explain my advice to me as if it were novel.
 (Presumably I do the same thing.)

 Maybe your advice is incomplete without your lived experience.